MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/devices/remote-provision-remote-login.md

 ## Generate a verification code

-You need to generate a verification code for the devices.
+You need a verification code for the devices.
 The verification code is generated in bulk or at the device level and is valid for 24 hours.

 - From the **Awaiting Activation** tab, select an existing MAC ID.